Skip to main content

 Letter grade mapping

-The composite score maps through the active grading scheme to a letter grade (A+F) and a star count (05).
-The grading scheme is versioned independently of the framework via ?grading_scheme=v1.
-Phase 1 ships v1 only.
+The composite score maps through the active grading scheme to a letter grade (A+F) and a star count (15).
+It is a risk rating: lower risk earns a better grade — A+ is the lowest risk, F is the highest.
+The grading scheme is versioned independently of the framework via ?grading_scheme.
+The default is v2, the standard 11-band scale below; v1 is the frozen legacy scale (it uses an E band and has no C+) and stays pinnable.

 Coverage disclosure